Agbogbloshie is infamous due to its high heavy metals pollution levels from more than a decade of informal e-waste recycling.

 Agbogbloshie is a toxic threat.
 The burning of e-waste releases toxic fumes that spread throughout the community, threatening city dwellers.
 The toxic chemical fumes released get into the food market and get inside the soil throughout the area when it rains.
 Indeed, high levels of toxins have been discovered in soil and food samples, as these chemicals stay in the food chain.

-Why do Accra residents eat low-quality food from the area?
+Why do Accra residents eat low-quality food from Agbogbloshie?

-I won’t drag this, but read the 4 facts about Agbogbloshie before you jump below to look at the photographs:
+I won’t drag this, but read the 4 facts about Agbogbloshie before you jump below to look at the source of your food.

 Four (4) Facts About Agbogbloshie, Ghana